abliu/abliu.github.io/README.md

 [**Resume (August 2023)**](/assets/Andrew_Liu_Resume.pdf)

-I am a PhD student in Bioinformatics and Integrative Genomics at Harvard Medical School and a Fellow in the Emerging Leaders in Biosecurity program.
-In my PhD in Michael Springer's lab, I have published scientific research in infectious diseases, biosecurity and pandemic preparedness:
+I am a postdoctoral scholar in the Systems Biology Department at Harvard Medical School, a recent graduate from Harvard's Bioinformatics and Integrative Genomics PhD program (Michael Springer's lab), and a Fellow in the Emerging Leaders in Biosecurity program.
+I have published scientific research in infectious diseases, biosecurity and pandemic preparedness:

 - the evaluation of different proposed systems for early detection of new pandemics ([Liu, Hanage, Springer et al. 2023](https://www.medrxiv.org/content/10.1101/2023.06.08.23291050v1)),
 - the determination of optimal COVID-19 quarantine duration ([Liu, Springer et al. 2022 JAMA Network Open](https://jamanetwork.com/journals/jamanetworkopen/fullarticle/2789427)),